 All debtors MUST attend the First Meeting of Creditors.
 Failure to attend may result in the dismissal of your case.
 If you and your spouse filed a joint petition, both of you must appear.
-At the meeting, the Chapter 13 trustee will ask you questions, under oath, about what you owe, what you own, your income, and your Chapter 13 Plan.
+At the meeting, the Chapter 7 trustee will ask you questions, under oath, about what you owe, what you own and your income.